ubccr/ccrdocs/pages/howto/containerization.md

 ## container-mod

-`container-mod` is a [tool designed by the Tufts University](https://github.com/TuftsRT/container-mod) to simplify the use of containers in High Performance Computing (HPC) environments.
-It is built to bridge the gap between container platforms such as Docker or Singularity/Apptainer and traditional HPC setups like CCR, by converting container images into environment modules that are easy to load and use.
+`container-mod` is a tool designed by the [Research Technology group at Tufts University](https://github.com/TuftsRT/container-mod) to simplify the use of containers in High Performance Computing (HPC) environments.
+It is built to bridge the gap between container platforms such as Docker or Singularity/Apptainer and traditional HPC setups like CCR, by creating environment modules for containers that are easy to load and use.
+Though CCR does not directly support this software, we do provide an [example](https://github.com/ubccr/ccr-examples/tree/main/containers/1_Advanced/container-mod/README.md) of how to use it on our systems.

-We recommend and support the use of `container-mod` for basic and straightforward containerized applications.

 ### Key Features

-1. **Container Image Access**:- Pulls container images from DockerHub or locally stored files.
+1. **Container Image Access**: Pulls container images from DockerHub or locally stored files.
 2. **Modulefile Generation**: Automatically creates modulefiles compatible with Lmod at CCR.
 3. **Wrapper Scripts**: Generates scripts for programs used by the container, so they can be used as native binaries.
 4. **Jupyter Kernel (Optional with partial functionality)**: Creates Jupyter kernels for supported containers, allowing interactive workflows through Jupyter Lab/Notebook.